 5 Hamilton Landmarks in the Financial District

-Alexander Hamilton is and was many things: an immigrant, a Founding Father, the face on the $10 bill, and the creator of the Federalist Party, the United States Coast Guard, and The New York Post newspaper.
-He was also the nation’s first Secretary of the Treasury and, as such, was responsible for designing the American financial system (i.e., the Bank of the United States.
+Alexander Hamilton is and was many things: an immigrant, a founding father, the face on the $10 bill, and the creator of the Federalist Party, the United States Coast Guard, and The New York Post newspaper.
+He was also the nation’s first Secretary of the Treasury and, as such, was responsible for designing the American financial system — the Bank of the United States.

-57 Wall Street – Hamilton’s Home and Office
+57 Wall Street: Hamilton’s Home and Office

 57 Maiden Lane

 One of the biggest scandals of the day was the Compromise of 1790, also known as the “Dinner Table Bargain.”
-Hamilton wanted the national government to assume and pay state debts, and Thomas Jefferson and James Madison, who would be future Presidents, wanted to move the nation’s capital from New York to Washington D.C.
-The three politicians met at Jefferson’s New York City residence at 57 Maiden Lane.
-The house is no longer there but there is a plaque in its place.
+Hamilton wanted the national government to assume and pay state debts.
+Thomas Jefferson and James Madison, who would be future presidents, wanted to move the nation’s capital from New York to Washington D.C.
+You probably know how it turned out.